austenito/austenito.com/source/_posts/2008-03-30-we-still-need-the-sensorbase.markdown

 what clients can do with the current architecture rather than removing the need for the Sensorbase.
 We would have added flexibility because we can have multiple ways to get data.
-In the picture above, we could get the data from the current services, or from the new DPD service that we envision, or the Hackystat view can directly access the database (although the view should use the services).In the case of the new DPD service, the same API would be used, but the data retrieval and calculation implementation will be changed.
+In the picture above, we could get the data from the current services, or from the new DPD service that we envision, or the Hackystat view can directly access the database (although the view should use the services).

+In the case of the new DPD service, the same API would be used, but the data retrieval and calculation implementation will be changed.
 Since the same API will be used, the changes would be transparent to the clients.

 For example, clients would still be able to get DPD Commit data using a webservice call regardless of which DPD implementation is used: